borikesch/BudgetHelper/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Goals of repo
+_Overview of all transactions made
+_Ability to change transactions
+_Ability to setup budgets
+_Overview of budget this month
+_Change 'start of month'
+_Ability to save transactions and budgets in cookies

+## Outline of logic
+Dashboard
+    - Overview Transactions
+        - Add Transaction
+        - Change Transaction
+    - Overview budgets
+        - Add Budget
+        - Change Budget